 Filing of revised Financial Statement

-The company can reopen or revise its financial statement even after its adoption in AGM and filing with ROC.
+The company can consider account reopening or revise its financial statement even after its adoption in AGM and filing with ROC.
 However, a company cannot file more than one set of annual returns in a particular financial year until the same has been revised.

 It was a director to ROC to have a check and eye on such repeated filing of annual accounts.

-However, under this section, Tribunal cannot order to revise or reopen the books before eight financial years preceding the current financial year immediately except for those books which are ordered to be kept or preserved for more than eight years.
+However, under this section, Tribunal cannot order to revise or account reopening of the books before eight financial years preceding the current financial year immediately except for those books which are ordered to be kept or preserved for more than eight years.

 Difference between Voluntary and Compulsory Accounts Revision

-Following is the difference between two provisions of companies acts governing revising of books of accounts:
+Following is the difference between two provisions of companies acts governing revising of books of account :

 |Basis of Difference||Section 130||Section 131|